superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ### 5.4.
 Rerank

-We use the rerank step to refine our retrieval for the initial query.
+We use a rerank step to refine our retrieval for the initial query.
 Our initial retrieval step - because it used cosine similarity (or similar distance metrics) to compute distance between query and post embeddings - may have missed more complex (but essential) relationships between the query and the documents in the vector space.
 Reranking leverages the power of transformer models that are capable of understanding more nuanced semantic relationships.

 We use a **cross-encoder** model to implement the reranking step, so we can score the query relative to all retrieved posts individually.
 These scores take into consideration more complex relationships than cosine similarity can.
 Under the hood is a BERT classifier that outputs a number between 0 and 1 according to how similar the 2 given sentences are.
 The BERT classifier outputs 0 if they are entirely different, and 1 if they are a perfect match.